bhavmodi/backup-goalies/README.md

 [corsica.hockey](https://www.corsicahockey.com/nhl/players/nhl-player-stats/goalie-stats) calculates GSAA for all goalies in the NHL, and their model incorporates shot quality as well as shot quantity.
 Hence, high-danger shots, or shots that have a much higher percentage of scoring, are weighted more.
 A goalie who saves more high-danger shots is better than a goalie who faces and saves medium- or low-danger shots, which is reflected in the GSAA.

 #### dSV%
 dSV% means Delta Save Percentage, or Adjusted Save Percentage.
-For each goalie, an expected save percentage (xSV%) is calculated based on the quality and quantity of shots they face. eSV% reflects how an average goalie in the league would perform given the number and quality of shots.
+For each goalie, an expected save percentage (xSV%) is calculated based on the quality and quantity of shots they face. dSV% reflects how an average goalie in the league would perform given the number and quality of shots.
 The formula for dSV% is:
 `SV% - xSV%`
 A positive dSV% means the goalie is performing above average, whereas a negative dSV% means the goalie is performing below average.